olavt/sqlserver-docker/README.md

 Logout from the current user and login again for the above command to take effect.

-# Prepare the filesystem for the MongoDB data files
+# Prepare the filesystem for the SQL Server data files

 List the disks on the server: